Airlines & Routes at Western Sydney International Airport

 One detail worth knowing before you assume this means a standard Qantas experience: the domestic WSI services are operated by QantasLink, the regional subsidiary, not mainline Qantas.
 QantasLink will run up to five Embraer E190 jets from WSI in Year 1.
 The E190 seats 94–97 passengers in a 2-2 layout — smaller and lighter than the A320 or A321 you would typically board at KSA for a Qantas Sydney–Melbourne service, and most QantasLink E190 configurations do not have in-seat IFE screens.
 Jetstar, by contrast, is bringing up to ten A320-family aircraft.
 Specific departure times and frequency schedules for both carriers had not been published as of April 2026.

 On the freight side, the Bradfield cargo precinct is operational before the passenger terminal opens.
 Qantas Freight arrives in July 2026 — running A321 and A330 freighters from a dedicated 24,000 sqm facility with direct airside access.
 Menzies Aviation handles cargo ground operations.
+Emirates-owned dnata confirmed a separate $32 million cargo terminal at WSI in April 2026 — a 5,000 sqm facility with capacity for around 60,000 tonnes per year once fully operational.
 The total precinct covers up to 75,000 sqm of warehousing, with capacity to service up to eight widebody aircraft simultaneously; WSA Co reported the precinct was approximately 90 per cent leased at the time of its announcement.
 Logistics operators DHL, Amazon, and Toll have all established bases in the broader airport precinct area, per the WSI Master Plan 2025–45 — confirmation that the freight hub ambitions are being realised by major operators ahead of the passenger launch.

-Sources: Qantas Newsroom — National carrier to land in Western Sydney (qantasnewsroom.com.au, June 2023); Qantas Newsroom — Qantas Freight joins Western Sydney International Airport's new 24-hour cargo precinct; Australian Aviation — Exclusive: QantasLink, not Qantas, will fly from WSI at the start (australianaviation.com.au, April 2025); WSA Co — Major Construction Wraps and Terminal Unveiled (wsiairport.com.au, June 2025); WSI Master Plan 2025–45, Preliminary Draft, Part C.3.6, pages 210–211 (WSA Co Limited, June 2025).
+Sources: Qantas Newsroom — National carrier to land in Western Sydney (qantasnewsroom.com.au, June 2023); Qantas Newsroom — Qantas Freight joins Western Sydney International Airport's new 24-hour cargo precinct; Australian Aviation — Exclusive: QantasLink, not Qantas, will fly from WSI at the start (australianaviation.com.au, April 2025); WSA Co — Major Construction Wraps and Terminal Unveiled (wsiairport.com.au, June 2025); WSI Master Plan 2025–45 (endorsed May 2026), Part C.3.6, pages 210–211. dnata cargo hub — Australian Aviation, April 2026.

 Future Routes — More Airlines Expected

-This page is updated as new carriers confirm.
+This page is updated as new carriers confirm or are formally cleared.
 The official airline listing is maintained by WSA Co at wsiairport.com.au/airlines — that is the primary source to watch for new signings.